 Don’t forget to include your contact information in your ‘About’ section, so your friends know how to contact you outside of Facebook.

-It’s a good idea to change your cover image as you see fit – once every few weeks – to show different sides of your business.
-For example, you may switch between a photo of the office, a photo of the team, some of the Hillross corporate imagery, or a custom designed image that fits your digital personality.

 Profile picture

 This is the primary, instantly-recognisable image that represents you (and/or your business) throughout Facebook.
 It will appear wherever and whenever you comment.
-People will see this and associate it with your page (business, you, your brand).
+People will see this and associate it with your page (business, you, your brand), so make sure it’s something suitably professional and recognisable, for example your business logo.

 The size of your profile picture must be at least 180 x 180 pixels.
-Facebook discourages page owners from changing their profile picture too often.
+It’s not a good idea to change your profile picture too often as this may confuse your community.

 About